Elon Musk says he's put the blockbuster Twitter deal on pause over fake accounts

 The billionaire's latest tweetstorm added to the turmoil surrounding his acquisition of the influential but struggling social media platform.

-Twitter shares sank 9% on Friday to their lowest level since Musk first disclosed he'd become Twitter's largest individual shareholder in early April.
+Twitter shares sank more than 9% on Friday to their lowest level since Musk first disclosed he'd become Twitter's largest individual shareholder in early April.

 The drop comes as tech stocks have been battered on Wall Street amid a broader sell-off.
 Shares in Tesla, which account for the bulk of Musk's wealth, had lost nearly 30% of their value in the last month as of Thursday's close.
-On Friday, Tesla stock was up nearly 8%.
+On Friday, Tesla stock rose.

 Musk is relying on his Tesla stake to help fund his $21 billion portion of the Twitter deal by selling some shares and borrowing against others.
 (He's also brought in other investors including Oracle founder Larry Ellison, the venture capital firm Andreessen Horowitz and Qatar's sovereign wealth fund to help finance the purchase.)